 James Wagoner is a theater artist and educator who brings years of experience as performer, playwright, director, and teacher to the students of Madison Country Day School.
 Mr. Wagoner studied acting at the Conservatories of Carnegie Mellon and Webster Universities.
 His acting credits include regional theater, film and television.
 He also holds a Master of Fine Arts (MFA) in Directing; additionally, James holds graduate teaching certification credentials for Theater Arts, K–12.
 Currently, he teaches acting at the University of Wisconsin-Madison.
 He also has recently collaborated with Middleton High School, Music Theater of Madison, and the Children’s Theater of Madison, where he was the Director of the Young Actors Academy.

-See our latest production, The Drowsy Chaperone reviewed on Backstage with Bruno.
+See our recent production, The Drowsy Chaperone, reviewed on Backstage with Bruno.

 Nominations announced for The Drowsy Chaperone

 The Wisconsin High School Music Theater Awards (formerly The Tommy’s) are designed to “encourage, recognize, and honor excellence in musical theater.”
 MCDS is proud to have 14 nominations for The Drowsy Chaperone.
 The results will be announced at the televised award show held at Overture center in June.

 Outstanding Lead Performance: